 Ripplewood Resort: 14 miles / 20 minutes south of Rocky Point Restaurant

-The Ripplewood convenience store where you check-in is located right after the Chevron gas station on the left.
+The Ripplewood convenience store where you check-in is located right at the Chevron gas station on the left.
 If you see Fernwood Resort, then you went 1/2 mile too far South!

 We stayed in Cabin 12A which was cozy, comfortable, and clean.
 There is one parking spot right in front.
 Unfortunately, it’s very close to Highway 1 so you can still hear cars from the cabin.
 The lights outside the cabin are also quite bright at night, so it wasn’t the experience we were looking for.
 They do have other cabins close to Big Sur River, so perhaps we will check those out next time.